-We’re running funded programmes to create 7,000 Green Champions.
+We’re running funded programmes to create a generation of Green Champions.

 Green Champions are young people from Scout or school groups who have completed a 5 step programme which makes a positive impact in their community.
 This could be improving habitats for birds, bugs and bees, learning about the importance of trees and plants, or taking positive steps toward recycling and reducing waste.